-Original Source: Clostridium difficile (C. difficile), isolate 20110870 was obtained from the stool of a young adult female patient with a healthcare-associated (HA) C. difficile infection in Tennessee, USA, in 2011.2

-Comments: C. difficile, isolate 20110870 is part of the Emerging Infections Program - Clostridium difficile Surveillance Project at the Centers for Disease Control and Prevention.
-Surveillance Project at the Centers for Disease Control and Prevention.
-Isolates were selected to represent the diversity of strain types and geographical locations circulating in the U.S. during 2010-2011.
-Isolate 20110870 was deposited as PCR ribotype 027, North American pulsed-field gel electrophoresis type 1 (NAP1), containing tcdA, tcdB and tcdC (with 18 base pair deletion) of the PaLoc operon as well as the C. difficile binary toxin (CDT).

-C. difficile is a Gram-positive, spore-forming, obligate anaerobe that commonly inhabits the intestinal tract of various mammalian species, reptiles and birds, and may also be found in the environment.
-C. difficile infection is the leading cause of gastroenteritis-associated death and has become the most common cause of HA infections in the USA.3 Epidemic strains of C. difficile associated with severe disease are generally positive for CDT, contain an 18 base pair deletion in tcdC, are resistant to fluoroguinolones, have PCR ribotype 027 and pulse-field gel electrophoresis type NAP1, restriction endonuclease analysis (REA) type B1 and toxinotype III (CDT+, TcdA+ and TcdB+).4 C. difficile produces a cytotoxin (TcdB) and an enterotoxin (TcdA) whose genes are part of the PaLoc operon.
+BEI Resources Product Description: Bacteria Classification: Clostridiaceae, Clostridium (A to Peptostreptococcaceae, taxonomy change Peptoclostridium has been proposed.)
+Species: Clostridium difficile (Peptoclostridium difficile) Isolate: 20111075 Original Source: Clostridium difficile (C. difficile), isolate 20111075 was obtained from the stool of an elderly male patient with a healthcare-associated (HA) C. difficile infection in Minnesota, USA, in 2010.2 Comments: C. difficile, isolate 20111075 is part of the Emerging Infections Program - Clostridium difficile Surveillance Project at the Centers for Disease Control and Prevention.
+2,3 Isolates were selected to represent the diversity of strain types and geographical locations circulating in the U.S. during 2010-2011.
+Isolate 20111075 was deposited as PCR ribotype 020, North American pulsed-field gel electrophoresis type 4 (NAP4), containing tcdA, tcdB and tcdC of the PaLoc operon.
+This isolate is reported to be negative for the C. difficile binary toxin (CDT).2 C. difficile is a Gram-positive, spore-forming, obligate anaerobe that commonly inhabits the intestinal tract of various mammalian species, reptiles and birds, and may also be found in the environment.
+C. difficile infection is the leading cause of gastroenteritis-associated death and has become the most common cause of HA infections in the USA.3 Epidemic strains of C. difficile associated with severe disease are generally positive for CDT, contain an 18 base pair deletion in tcdC, are resistant to fluoroguinolones, have PCR ribotype 027 and pulse-field gel electrophoresis type NAP1, restriction endonuclease analysis (REA) type B1 and toxinotype III (CDT+, TcdA+ and TcdB+).
+C. difficile produces a cytotoxin (TcdB) and an enterotoxin (TcdA) whose genes are part of the PaLoc operon.
 The operon also contains the tcdC gene which is a negative regulator of the tcdA and tcdB genes.
-The CDT is comprised of two parts encoded by cdtA (enzymatic component) and cdtB (binding component).4 The production of these toxins in the gut ultimately leads to pseudomembranous colitis (PMC) and C. difficile associated diarrhea (CDAD), which often occur as a complication of antibiotic therapy in elderly hospitalized patients.5
+The CDT is comprised of two parts encoded by cdtA (enzymatic component) and cdtB (binding component).4 The production of these toxins in the gut ultimately leads to pseudomembranous colitis (PMC) and C. difficile associated diarrhea (CDAD), which often occur as a complication of antibiotic therapy in elderly hospitalized patients.5 Material Provided: